-The transmission is ended by clearing SIOS to "0" or set SIOINH to "1" in buffer empty interrupt service program to end transmiting.
+The transmission is ended by clearing SIOS to "0" or setting SIOINH to "1" in buffer empty interrupt service program.
 That the transmission has ended can be determined from the status of SIOF (bit 7 in SIO1SR/SIO2SR) because SIOF is cleared to "0" when a transfer is completed.
-When SIOINH is set, the transmission immediately ended and SIOF is cleared "0".